arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 Arduino boards have **four** ways in which they can be powered:

-1. Powering via USB connector.
+1. Powering via USB connector

-2. Powering via a barrel jack connector / JST connector if available on the board.
+2. Powering via a barrel jack connector / JST connector if available on the board

-3. Powering via the VIN (Voltage In) pin.
+3. Powering via the VIN (Voltage In) pin

-4. Powering via the 3V3/5V pin*\
+4. Powering via the 3V3/5V pin*

-***\* Powering your board via the 3V3/5V pin is not recommended, as it can damage your board easily.
-This is described [here](#link-to-section).***
+***\*Powering your board via the 3V3/5V pins is not recommended, as it can damage your board's voltage regulator.
+Read more [here](#3v35v-pin).***

 In this article, we will examine the alternatives to power your Arduino more in-depth.